GenomicDataInfrastructure/starter-kit-se-deployment-notes/README.md

   external: true
 ```

 The `private-key.jwk` created when deploying REMS does not contain the `kid` field, therefore (for now) that needs to be added manually, by copying the same value from the `public-key.jwk`.
-This might have been fixed on the key creation script, in later REMS versions.
+This might have been fixed on the [key creation script](https://github.com/GenomicDataInfrastructure/starter-kit-rems/blob/main/generate_jwks.py) in later REMS versions.

 ### Create an administrator account
 In order to use REMS you need to create an admin account.
 Details about that can be found [here](https://github.com/GenomicDataInfrastructure/starter-kit-rems#get-admin-access).